 These are points accrued when buying a product or products from the same manufacturer or retailer.
 Over time, these points are converted into a redeemable voucher and then used to purchase an item from the same store.
 In the case of buying petrol, many motorists see it as a saving technique because in the future they would have enough points for a free tank of petrol if they keep purchasing from the same manufacturer.

-In the UK, the Nectar card is the largest loyalty program covering everyday shopping in stores, restaurants and petrol pumps (BP).
+In the UK, the Nectar Card is the largest loyalty program covering everyday shopping in stores, restaurants and petrol pumps (BP).
 It is estimated that over 50% of households in the UK have a Nectar card.
-Other brands who sell fuel like Shell, Esso, Asda, Sainsbury’s, Tesco and Morrisons all have their own loyalty programs.
-For shopping stores who have petrol brands, loyalty points are added to a customer’s storecard.
-This way, customers can earn points while shopping and purchasing petrol on the same card for future use.
+Other brands of petrol such as Shell, Esso, Asda, Sainsbury’s, Tesco and Morrisons all have their different loyalty programs.
+For shopping stores who have petrol brands, loyalty points are added to a customer’s storecards.
+(This way, customers can earn points while shopping and purchasing petrol on the same card for future use of any.)

 The value of petrol determines to a great length to which customers will be loyal to the brand.
 As the income in the UK varies within different household, low income earners who are motorists will prefer to purchase cheaper brands rather than go for advantage factors of loyalty points, convenience or known brands.
 This category of people may drive a few extra miles or go out of their way to get to a petrol station with a few pence per litre cheaper than the one close to their workplace or home.
 This is mainly due to a perhaps, tight budget and they see the little extra saved weekly as enough to cater for another need.
 In the UK, the price at petrol pumps in most supermarkets such as Asda, is generally cheaper than that of worldwide known brands such as Shell.